-The most naive approach of rewriting modulo is to consider the rewriting system $\ERE$ consisting in rewriting on congruence classes modulo $E$.
-This approach works for some equational theories, such as associative and commutative theory.
+This article extends these constructions to $n$-categories whose underlying $(n-1)$-categories are not free, using rewriting systems defined modulo a set of fixed relations.
+Rewriting modulo appears when studied reductions are defined modulo the axioms of an ambiant algebraic structure, eg. rewriting in commutative, groupoidal, linear, pivotal, weak structures.
+Furthermore, rewriting modulo makes the property of confluence easier to prove.
+Indeed, the family of critical branchings that should be considered in the analysis of local confluence is reduced, and the non-orientation of certain relations allows more flexibility when reaching confluence.
+The most naive approach of rewriting modulo is to consider the system $\ERE$ of rules of $R$ on congruence classes modulo $E$.
+This approach works for associative and commutative theories.
 However, it appears inefficient in general for the analysis of confluence.
 Indeed, the reducibility of an equivalence class needs to explore all the class, hence it requires all equivalence classes to be finite.
-Another approach of rewriting modulo has been considered by Huet in \cite{Huet80}, where rewriting sequences involve only oriented rules and no equivalence steps, and the confluence property is formulated modulo equivalence.
-However, for algebraic rewriting systems such rewriting modulo is too restrictive for computations, see~\cite{JouannaudLi12}.
-Peterson and Stickel introduced in~\cite{PetersonStickel81} an extension of Knuth-Bendix's completion procedure,~\cite{KnuthBendix70}, to reach confluence of a rewriting system modulo an equational theory, for which a finite, complete unification algorithm is known.
+Another way has been considered by Huet in \cite{Huet80}, where rewriting paths involve only oriented rules and no equivalence steps, and the confluence property is formulated modulo an equivalence relation.
+However, for algebraic rewriting systems this approach is too restrictive for computations~\cite{JouannaudLi12}.
+Peterson and Stickel introduced in~\cite{PetersonStickel81} an extension of Knuth-Bendix's completion procedure~\cite{KnuthBendix70}, to reach confluence of a rewriting system modulo an equational theory, for which a finite complete unification algorithm is known.